tensor-warrior/tensor-warrior/README.md

 ### Hi there 👋
 I am Gulshan Mishra, a third year student at NIT Agartala, currently residing in Agartala, Tripura (India).
-I have decent knowledege in Deep Learning with TensorFlow, PyTorch, OpenCV and related stuffs
+I have decent knowledege in Deep Learning with TensorFlow and PyTorch and have done a couple of projects n them
 - 🔭 I’m currently working on my Algorithmic and Web development skills
 - 🌱 I’m currently learning back-end web development and reinforcement learning
 - 👯 I’m looking to collaborate on Vision/NLP projects and ML/DSA competitions